Definition of MariaDB GROUP_CONCAT Function

 How GROUP_CONCAT function works in MariaDB?

 Let’s see how the group_concat function works, the group_concat function uses different parameters as follows.
-Basically, group_concat function concatenates data from multiple rows into a single field.
+Basically, the group_concat function concatenates data from multiple rows into a single field.

-Another important thing is that the group_concat function ignores the null string and sometimes it returns a null result if there is no matching row or we can say all arguments are null.
+Another important thing is that the group_concat function ignores the null string, and sometimes it returns a null result if there is no matching row, or we can say all arguments are null.

 Examples